 • Transparent Pricing: Say goodbye to complex and hidden pricing models.
 Hevo’s Transparent Pricing brings complete visibility to your ELT spend.
 Choose a plan based on your business needs.
 Stay in control with spend alerts and configurable credit limits for unforeseen spikes in data flow.

-• Security: Discover peace with end-to-end encryption and compliance with all major security certifications including HIPAA, GDPR, SOC-2.
+• Security: Discover peace with end-to-end encryption and compliance with all major security certifications, including HIPAA, GDPR, and SOC-2.

 Method 2: Connect AWS Elasticsearch to Snowflake Manually using CSV Files